May 20-21, 2025: Science Communication as Knowledge Transfer: European Best Practices & Perspectives

 SciCom Snippets: Best practice of science communication & knowledge transfer across Europe

-Pitches à 7 minutes
+Pitches à 7 minutes from

 15:00-17:00 Workshops